bitrise-io/devcenter/_articles/en/reviews/test-reports.md

 published: false

 ---
-Test reports allows you to view all your test results in a convenient way!
+Test reports allows you to view all your test results in a convenient way.

-Use our testing Steps - for example, `Xcode Test for iOS`, `Android Unit Test` or `iOS Device Testing` - or your own custom scripts, and all your test results will be deployed to the same directory.
+Use our testing Steps, and all your test results will be deployed to the same directory.
 From there, Test Reports can read and display them in a way that's easy to read and analyze.

 ## Test Reports overview